-Hawaii offes a huge variety of travel experiences from peaceful rainforest trails to buzzing beaches and world class golf courses.
+Hawaii also offers a huge variety of more relaxing holiday experiences from world class golf courses to palm fringed beaches where you can enjoy a traditional luau and learn the hula or just relax with a Mai Tai and enjoy paradise.
 The Hawaiian Islands is a happy melting pot of cultures and peoples, of flora and fauna, and of traditional and contemporary.
 But through all the changes and advancements any U.S. state experiences, Hawai'i remains a Pacific paradise, and still one of the best places on Earth to visit.
-Come here for exceptional hiking trails in lush tropical forests, for world championship golf courses beside the ocean, phenomenal surfing beaches and a pina colada down at Waikiki Beach.

 High season for hotels in Hawaii run from December 15 to April 15, and rates are at a premium during December and January.
 During high season, accommodations are booked three to four months in advance (even longer for popular B&Bs).
 The northern hemisphere Summer months of July and August are also peak season.
 Autumn (Oct-Nov) and late Spring (May) are the least popular times to visit, and the best chance to find a discounted room.